ret2jazzy/CTF-writeups/RealWorldCTF/bookhub.md

 127.0.0.1:6379> GET "bookhub:session:0c14aa8d-f405-4166-841a-04422ad2d6f6"
 "\x80\x03}q\x00(X\n\x00\x00\x00_permanentq\x01\x88X\x06\x00\x00\x00_freshq\x02\x89X\n\x00\x00\x00csrf_tokenq\x03X(\x00\x00\x00a9bcf95844a0bfa0a217cd95b23a174472d780d8q\x04u."
 ```
-This looks like a pickle serialized python object with.
+This looks like a pickle serialized python object.
 You can easily identify a serialized pickle with the `\x80\x03` at the start.
 This points to your typical pickle deserialization vuln.

-I wrote a quick script which changed my sessionID to valid lua, refreshed my CSRF token and then sent POST request to "/admin/system/refresh_session/" endpoint (to store the code).
+I wrote a quick script which changed my sessionID to valid lua, refreshed my CSRF token and then sent a POST request to "/admin/system/refresh_session/" endpoint (to store the code).

 My final payload was to do a `redis.call("SET", "bookhub:session:hacker", {pickle RCE code serialized})` and then send a GET request to "/login/" to make sure our serialized object is deserialized.